C23-PS190-TemanSawit/TemanSawit-API/README.md

+# Cloud Computing Path

+Creating RESTful APIs and deploying to Google Cloud Platform using [Google Cloud Run](https//cloud.google.com/run) and [Google Cloud Build](https//cloud.google.com/build) for communication between Machine Learning Model and Mobile Development.
+Creating database in [Google Compute Engine](https://cloud.google.com/compute) and using [Google Cloud Storage](https//cloud.google.com/storage) to store images.

+The CC division consists of:
+- Muh.
+Falach Achsan Yusuf (C300DSX2627)
+- Rischa Nurul Hidayati (C177DSY2224)

-# TemanSawit-API
+## TemanSawit-API

 TemanSawit-API is a RESTful API that provides various functions to manage and process data related to oil palm plantations.
-This API is deployed on Google Cloud Platform (GCP) using [Google Cloud Run](https//cloud.google.com/run), [Google Cloud Build](https//cloud.google.com/build), [Google Cloud Storage](https//cloud.google.com/storage), and [Google Compute Engine](https://cloud.google.com/compute).
+This API is deployed on Google Cloud Platform (GCP).
+In making the RESTful APIs we use [NodeJS](https//nodejs.org/en/) with some other dependencies which are [Sequelize](https//sequelize.org), [ExpressJS](https//expressjs.com), JSON Web Token [JWT](https://jwt.io/), and [CORS](https//enable-cors.org/index.html).

 The API consists of four main endpoints that provide different functions:
 1. Authentication/Authorization API